-The Birmingham Diocesan Trust ("the Archdiocese") is a charity registered with the Charity Commission of England and Wales, charity number 234216.
-The address of the Trust's registered office and principal place of operations is Cathedral House, St Chad's Queensway, Birmingham, B4 6EX
+The Birmingham Diocesan Trust ("the Archdiocese", "the charity" or "the Trust") is a charity registered with the Charity Commission of England and Wales, charity number 234216.
+The address of the Trust's registered office and principal place of operations is Cathedral House, St Chad's Queensway, Birmingham, B4 6EX.

 The Trust's principal activity is to provide spiritual and pastoral guidance and care to Catholics and the wider community within the geographical area it covers in central England, in the main the West Midlands, Staffordshire, Worcestershire, Warwickshire and Oxfordshire.
-The Trust is a public benefit entity.